How to teach your kid personal finance & money management

 Consider asking them to list out some things they would like to purchase in the future and then add up how much money they will need.

 Help them to decide on a percentage of their allowance that they’d be willing to save every week until they can buy each listed item.
-Through doing this, you instil the very basics of budgeting into your child’s mind without all the fuss.
+By doing this, you instill the very basics of budgeting into your child’s mind without all the fuss.

 Things are starting to heat up a little now.
 Your child will likely have more interest in money as they grow into their new-found independence.
 So, it’s time to take a look at the more worldly side of money:

 Your child is about to enter the workforce.
 Scary, I know!
 It seems like just yesterday they were crawling all around.
 But you’ve worked hard to set them up with financial expertise, and now they’ll want to get to work!

 Try talking to them about what type of work they’d be interested in and how they’d fit it into their schedule.
 Their first job could coincide with school, so talk to them about how shifts, hours, wages, and taxes work—Encourage them to streamline their schedule by considering commute routes and days off.